gammapy/gammapy/docs/development/intro.rst

     git clone https://github.com/[your-github-username]/gammapy.git
     cd gammapy
     conda env create -f environment-dev.yml
-    #To speed up the environment solving you can use mamba as an alternative
+    #To speed up the environment solving you can use mamba instead of conda
     #mamba env create -f environment-dev.yml
     conda activate gammapy-dev
     # for conda versions <4.4.0 you may have to execute